eatoin5hrdlu/EvoStat/README.md

 SWI-Prolog based web server, GUI, and Turbidostat control software written mostly in Prolog/Xpce with some Python (e.g. pySerial, for a portable serial interface to Arduino) and HTML.
 Bluetooth interface added as foreign function library to SWI-Prolog currently eliminates the need for pySerial.
 See github.com/eatoin5hrdlu/plblue

-Running EvoStat on a Linux or Windows machine provides an interface for multiple phageStats with using Bluetooth connected Arduino running host.ino for the Host Cellstat, multiple Bluetooth connected Arduinos for Lagoons (lagoon.ino), and a sample collector: Bluetooth connected Arduino running collector.ino.
+Running EvoStat on a Linux or Windows machine provides an interface for multiple phageStats with Bluetooth connected Arduinos running module.ino (then software defined as Host or Lagoon controller) and a sample collector: Bluetooth connected Arduino running collector.ino.
 (Using a WiFi camera and bluetooth modules has reduced apparatus wiring by 90%)

 A web interface provides a similar interface via the URL: